What Employers Are Asking: January 2026

 Multi-state remote work continues to create tax complexity for employers.
 When an employee works from a state other than where the employer is located, the employer may incur obligations including:

-• Nexus and business taxes: Having employees in a state can create nexus for corporate income tax, franchise tax, or sales tax purposes, depending on the state's rules.
+- Nexus and business taxes: Having employees in a state may create nexus for corporate income tax, franchise tax, or sales tax purposes, depending on the state's rules.

 Employers with remote workers in states where they had no prior presence should consult with a tax advisor to understand their registration, withholding, and filing obligations.
 The cost of retroactive compliance — including penalties and interest — can be substantial.